patters-match/z88/oz/readme.txt

                                      -  *  -

 You've now ready to compile the Z88 rom!
 Just execute the rom.bat script (or rom.sh for Unix developers) and you will have the latest OZ rom compiled from SVN.
-Default rom is UK.
-You can specify the following country codes to get a localised Z88 ROM:

-        DK      Denmark
-        FR      France
-        SE      Swedish/Finish
-        FI      Swedish/Finish

-Command line example:
-        rom DK       (Windows/DOS)
-        rom dk       (Windows/DOS)
-        ./rom.sh dk  (Unix)

-all variations will compile a danish Z88 rom, and stored as 'oz.bin' in the current directory of the rom compile scripts.
 You can install/run the rom binary in the Z88 emulator, OZvm (in /tools/ozvm), or using a conventional Eprom programmer and re-blow your 128K or larger chip to be inserted into a real Z88.

 Important:
 The rom script only works with Mpm Assembler V1.2 build 7 or later.